 The first step will be seeing the radiation oncologist in consultation.
 During this time, he or she will speak with you about your condition and determine if you need radiation.
 He or she will also explain the specifics of your treatment.
 OHSU is a teaching hospital, so before seeing the attending physician you may see a medical student or a resident physician.
 This may be considered beneficial because more people will be involved in your care.

 Simulation is the process where the doctor and the radiation therapist figure out the logistics of your treatment.

 First, you are brought back to the simulation room and then you are positioned on the simulation table.
 To ensure that your position on the treatment table is reproducible, a VacLok or Aquaplast mask is sometimes made.
 Next, fluoroscopy is used to figure the target area.
 Then, an X-ray film is taken of that area.
 Finally, small permanent tattoos are made on your body depicting the borders of the radiation field.
 These tattoos help to line you up once you start your daily treatments.

 Once this is done, you may require a CAT-scan.
 A CAT-scan allows for 3-D conformal treatment planning.
 It is not for diagnostic purposes.
 The CAT-scan data is subsequently put into a computer.
 The radiation oncologist then contours in the target area (i.e., the cancer) as well as avoidance structures (i.e., the heart).
 This allows the radiation beam to home in on the cancer and avoid other structures.

-The following staff and employees will be involved in your care.
+The following Radiation Medicine staff will be involved in your care.

-The scheduling coordinators will help assist you in setting up your consultation and daily appointments, as well as, schedule your follow up appointment.
-They will also help you with amy parking concerns.
+Scheduling Coordinators: The scheduling coordinators will help assist you in setting up your consultation and daily appointments, as well as, schedule your follow up appointment.
+They will also help you with any parking concerns.

 If needed, a Dietician or a Social Worker may be involved in your care.